awslabs/damo/USAGE.md

 ### Simple Target Argument

 The command receives one positional argument called deducible target.
-It could be used for specifying monitoring target, or full DAMON parameters in a json format.
+It could be used for specifying monitoring target, or full DAMON parameters.
 The command will try to deduce the type of the argument value and use it.

 With the argument, users can specify the monitoring target with 1) the command for execution of the monitoring target process, 2) pid of running target